 A Rookie is someone who doesn’t actively try to manage expenses, they have a high percentage of expenses allocated to S, C, W categories.
-For example, in diagram shown, the allocation to M is just 40%, whereas the allocation to C and W combined is 30%.
+For example, in the diagram shown, the allocation to M is just 40%, whereas the allocation to C and W combined is 30%.

 A Lieutenant is someone who is aware of budgeting and takes measures to control his or her expenses actively.
 They have room for improvement, but they are taking steps in the right direction.
-For example, in diagram show, the lieutenant has 60% of his expenses allocated to M, and just 20% combined to C and W categories.
+For example, in the diagram shown, the lieutenant has 60% of his expenses allocated to M, and just 20% combined to C and W categories.

-The super earnest, the best of the best, the gladiator ensures he or she have no more than 0% expense allocation to W. A gladiator comes down hard on the C and W categories and keeps them under 10% of their total expenses.
+The super earnest, the best of the best, the gladiator ensures he or she has no more than 0% expense allocation to W. A gladiator comes down hard on the C and W categories and keeps them under 10% of their total expenses.

 Download FREE MoSCoW Tool for Budgeting

 Our valuable subscribers have access to downloading the MoSCoW tool for FREE.
-What’s great is that our basic subscription is also FREE!

 You will get an email with a link to download the MoSCoW Tool instantly.
 Don’t forget to check your spam.